 Making super contributions

-I explain how an individual can manage capital gains tax by making concessional (before-tax) contributions in the SuperGuides articles Managing CGT with super contributions and Capital gains: Reducing tax via super contributions.
+I explain how an individual can manage capital gains tax by making concessional (before-tax) contributions in the SuperGuide articles Managing CGT with super contributions and Capital gains: Reducing tax via super contributions.

-Note: As an employee, the ability to make tax-deductible super contributions is limited (until 30 June 2017), although it is possible to increase the amount of concessional contributions via a salary sacrifice arrangement with an employer.
+Note: As an employee, since July 2017, you can now make tax-deductible super contributions, and it is also possible to increase the amount of concessional contributions via a salary sacrifice arrangement with an employer.
 You may need to chat to your accountant about other possible tax management strategies.
 For more information see the following SuperGuide articles